naeemdadi/VeggiesShop/README.md

 - Axios
 - React Router Dom for Routing
 - Integrated payment with Paypal
-- Twilio to send otp to users for authentication
+- Fast2sms to send otp to users for authentication

 ## Installation and Setup Instructions